 a: Wrap any whole unused pieces of bread and place back in freezer in Advent Hall

-b: Pour any wine remaining in flagon back into bottle.
-Put wine bottle back into refrigerator in Advent Hall.
+b: Pour any wine remaining in the flagon back into the bottle.
+Put the wine bottle back into the refrigerator in Advent Hall.

 c: Drink or pour on the ground outside any wine remaining in the chalice.

-d: Wash flagon and chalices and put into cabinet in sacristy.
+d: Wash flagon and chalices and put into the cabinet in the sacristy.

 e: Arrange for the purificator to be washed. (soaking in Oxyclean is the best way to remove wine stains)

-3) Turn off cordless microphones on altar and lectern.
+3) Turn off cordless microphones on the altar and lectern.

-4) Place batteries from cordless microphones in charger in sacristy.
+4) Place batteries from cordless microphones in the charger in the sacristy.

-6) Pick up extra bulletins, papers or items left in sanctuary.
+6) Pick up extra bulletins, papers or items left in the sanctuary.

 7) After most people have left, clean up from coffee hour.